Tips for Choosing and Installing Electric Floor Heating

 - Vendor Technical Support

-Look for a vendor who will design an installation layout customized to your own floor plan.
+Look for a vendor who will design an installation layout customized to your floor plan.
 Understand that the heat will not extend very much laterally through conduction.
-In most cases the heat will extend 1.5" away from the wires but not more.
+In most cases, the heat will extend 1.5" away from the wires but not more.

 Therefore it is important to lay the heating mat 1" or 2" under the toe-kick space to make sure you don't end-up standing with hot heels and cold toes in front of your vanity.

-Attention to details and precision in your customized installation plan will save you time and cost during the installation.
+Attention to detail and precision in your customized installation plan will save you time and cost during the installation.